soderlind/wp-loupe/README.md

 - [x] Manual installation via command line using `git` and `composer`.
 - [x] Installation using `composer require soderlind/wp-loupe`
-- [x] Download the latest release zip file, unzip, and upload to your plugins folder.
+- [x] Download the latest release `wp-loupe.zip` file, unzip, and upload to your plugins folder.
-- [x] Download the latest release zip file and install from the WordPress admin interface (Plugins > Add New > Upload Plugin).
+- [x] Download the latest release `wp-loupe.zip` file and install from the WordPress admin interface (Plugins > Add New > Upload Plugin).
 - [ ] Install directly from the WordPress admin interface (Plugins > Add New > Search for "WP Loupe").

 The `wp-loupe.zip` file can be found in the "Assets" section of the [latest release](https://github.com/soderlind/wp-loupe/releases/latest).